All Guides About Start Here

 The number that changes how you plan

-The median micro SaaS earns $500/month MRR.
-At $29/month pricing, that is 17 paying customers.
-Most founders reach this in 3–6 months.
-It is not financial independence — but it is proof the model works, and the 18% who push past $1K MRR typically do so within 12–18 months of starting.
+The typical micro SaaS earns $500 a month.
+At $29 a month, that is 17 paying customers.
+Most builders reach this in 3–6 months.
+It is not enough to quit your job — but it is proof the model works.
+The 18% who push past $1,000 a month usually do so within 12–18 months of starting.

 How Does Micro SaaS Work?